Waldorf-Inspired Virtual Classes

 Our class size is 14 students, allowing the teacher to get to know each student and creating a class community environment during class.

-Handwork: Embroidery & Cross-Stitch or Crochet
+Handwork: Embroidery & Cross-Stitch

 Handwork is a lifelong skill from which one can create beautiful and useful items while benefitting in deep and lasting ways.
 Creating beauty in perfectly imperfect handwork is a fundamental element of the Waldorf curriculum throughout the grades and informs our daily living in surprising and delightful ways.